raybox94/PuMpup/docs/PMP.md

         iv.
 Technical Experience.

     c.
 Model Contract:

         The project should be completed within the said deadline.
-If all the requirements are met, we shall discuss and move forwards for other requirements later
+        If all the requirements are met,we shall discuss and move forwards for other requirements later